firebase/codelab-friendlychat-android/steps/index.lab.md

 For more information on how this works (including documentation on the "auth" variable) see the Firebase  [security documentation](https://firebase.google.com/docs/database/security/quickstart).

-Add the Auth instance variables in the `MainActivity` class under the `// Firebase instance variables` comment:

 ### Add basic sign-in functionality

 Next we'll add some basic Firebase Authentication code to the app to detect users and implement a sign-in screen.

 #### Check for current user